 For many years, the USPTO took the position that “methods of doing business” were not patentable.
-However, with emergence in the 1980 and 1990s of patent applications on internet or computer enabled methods of doing commerce, USPTO found that it was no longer practical to determine if a particular computer implemented invention was a technological invention or a business invention.
-Consequently they took the position that examiners would not have to determine if a claimed invention was a method of doing business or not.
+However, with the emergence in the 1980 and 1990s of patent applications on the internet or computer-enabled methods of doing commerce, USPTO found that it was no longer practical to determine if a particular computer-implemented invention was a technological invention or a business invention.
+Consequently, they took the position that examiners would not have to determine if a claimed invention was a method of doing business or not.
 They would determine patentability based on the same statutory requirements as any other invention.
-The allowance of patents on computer implemented methods for doing business was challenged in the 1998.
+The allowance of patents on computer-implemented methods for doing business was challenged in 1998.
 The court affirmed the position of the USPTO and rejected the theory that a “method of doing business” was excluded subject matter.
 The USPTO continued to require, however, that business method inventions must apply, involve, use or advance the “technological arts” in order to be patentable.
 This was based on an unpublished decision of the U.S. Board of Patent Appeals and Interferences.
-However, this requirement could be met by merely requiring that the invention be carried out on a computer.
+However, this requirement could be met by merely requiring that the invention be carried out on the computer.

 In October 2005 the USPTO’s own administrative judges overturned this position in a majority decision of the board in Ex Parte Lundgren, Appeal No. 2003-2088 (BPAI 2005).
 The board ruled that the “technological arts” requirement could not be sustained as no such requirement existed in law.

-In light of Ex Parte Lundgren, the USPTO issued interim guidelines for patent examiners to determine if a given claimed invention meets the statutory requirements of being a process, manufacture, composition of matter or machine.
-These guidelines asserted that a process, including a process for doing business, must produce a concrete, useful and tangible result in order to be patentable.
+In light of Ex Parte Lundgren, the USPTO issued interim guidelines for patent examiners to determine if a given claimed invention meets the statutory requirements of being a process, manufacture, composition of matter or the machine.
+These guidelines asserted that a process, including a process for doing business, must produce a concrete, useful, and tangible result in order to be patentable.
 It does not matter if the process is within the traditional technological arts or not.
-A price for a financial product, for example, is considered to be a concrete, useful and tangible result.
+A price for a financial product, for example, is considered to be a concrete, useful, and tangible result.

 “DATA PROCESSING SYSTEMS OR METHODS, SPECIALLY ADAPTED FOR ADMINISTRATIVE, COMMERCIAL, FINANCIAL, MANAGERIAL, SUPERVISORY OR FORECASTING PURPOSES; SYSTEMS OR METHODS SPECIALLY ADAPTED FOR ADMINISTRATIVE, COMMERCIAL, FINANCIAL, MANAGERIAL, SUPERVISORY OR FORECASTING PURPOSES, NOT OTHERWISE PROVIDED FOR”